 This passage from Mark’s gospel which Ahmed Deedat quotes is one of the many examples in the Christian and Jewish Scriptures where God condescendingly describes himself in human terms, and as having human characteristics, so that we can identify with the divine characteristics and attributes he is revealing of himself.
 These descriptive human terms are called “anthropomorphisms”.
 Why does Mr Deedat explain that “nearness to God” in the Qur’an does not mean nearness in the physical or geographical sense but spiritually, yet will not allow the bible’s description of Jesus sitting on a throne or standing at the right hand of God to also not be taken literally?
 It is because he has created a straw man so that he can easily defeat him.
 He has created a false impression of what the bible says and what Christians believe so that he can deceive gullible people who depend on his knowledge for understanding of the bible and Christianity.

 Jesus himself understood and taught that such language is not literal but a figure of speech.
-For example, when he was teaching the disciples and the people, he warned, “The scribes and the Pharisees sit on Moses’ seat; so practice and observe whatever they tell, but not what they do; for they preach, but do not practice” (Matt 23:2-3).
+For example, when he was teaching the disciples and the people, he warned, “The scribes and the Pharisees sit in Moses’ seat: All therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not” (Matt 23:2-3).
 To sit in Moses’ seat does not mean Moses had an actual chair, as any simpleton would understand; Jesus was referring to the authority of the scribes and Pharisees as teachers of the Mosaic law.

 When Jesus is described as sitting down at the right hand of God, it denotes his authority and honour, as Mr Deedat rightly points out.
 However, it must be said, that nearly every time we’re given a view of God in the bible, he is on a throne, surrounded by angels, and being worshipped by hosts of men and angels.
 These sublime visions which God gives to his prophets are not images which Christians have conjured up; they were given by God himself with the intent that this is how we see and understand him in a way our poor, finite minds can grasp in order to associate the concepts of power and sovereignty with God.